ksashi95/consumer_insights_market_research_powerbi/README.md

 ## 📌 Overview

-This project presents an end-to-end Market Research Analytics Report developed in Power BI.
-The report transforms raw consumer survey data into interactive insights through data modeling, Power Query transformations, and advanced DAX calculations.
+This project demonstrates the development of an end-to-end interactive Market Research Analytics Report in Power BI.
+The report was designed to transform raw consumer survey data into meaningful insights using data modeling, Power Query transformations, advanced DAX calculations, and interactive visualizations.

-The analysis focuses on brand performance, product usage, consumer perceptions, sensory evaluation, and price sensitivity across multiple respondent segments and locations.
+The analysis focuses on understanding consumer awareness, product usage, sensory perceptions, and pricing expectations across different respondent segments and locations.
+The report enables stakeholders to explore consumer behavior through an interactive reporting experience rather than static tables or spreadsheets.

 ---